Peabody will choose new light commissioner Feb. 21

-The commission will meet with the Peabody City Council inside City Hall’s Wiggin Auditorium at 6:30 p.m. on Feb.
-21 to elect a new commissioner.
+The commission will meet with the City Council inside City Hall’s Wiggin Auditorium at 6:30 p.m. on Feb.
+21 to select a new commissioner.

 Those interested in being nominated must submit a letter of intent and a resume to the City Clerk’s office no later than noon on Feb.
 10, the city said in a statement.